 Areas of expertise

 PhD, RN Riitta Suhonen is Professor in Nursing Science and has a speciality Gerontological Nursing Science since 2011.
 RS is the Director of the Doctoral Programme in Nursing Science (DPNurs).
 She is the fellow (FEANS) of the European Academy of Nursing Science (board and scientific committee member) and Member of the Academia Europaea.
-RS has a part-time position of Nursing Director in the Turku University Hospital and City of Turku, Welfare Services Division since 2016.
+RS has a part-time position of Nursing Director in the Turku University Hospital, Wellbeing Services County of Southwest Finland since 2016.
 RS has worked in the Department of Nursing Science since 2008 and formerly as a quality and development manager in health care district understanding of the healthcare systems, nurse leader and registered nurse.
 She has served as the former associate editor of the Nursing Open (Wiley) and Nursing Ethics (Sage).

-Professor Suhonen is responsible for the courses about gerontological nursing science in UTU.
+Professor Suhonen is responsible for the courses about gerontological nursing science and nursing ethics in UTU.
 She is also responsible for the international course called CIDI Clinical Instruments for Evaluating Health - Development, Evaluation and Implementation 25 ects.
 She teaches topics such as older people nursing care, research methodology, instrument development, academic writing, quantitative research methods in nursing science and research ethics.
 She has several PhD candidates and master students in supervision.

 Prof Suhonen is the scientific leader of the research programme called "Older Individuals' Health, Nursing and Services" and the co-lead of the “Ethical healthcare and Nursing” research programme.
 She has been a principal investigator and coordinator of the Individualized Care Project since 2002, which evaluates the realisation of individuality in patients’ care from the point of view of patients and nurses in different clinical fields including national and international parts.
 Currently, the focus is on older people's cnursing care and services with the main aim to develop quality of services and care processes for older people and their caregivers.
 In addition, the research is focused on producing knowledge about individuality of care services to support self-management of older people.